JumpstartLab/tdd-class-8-dec/Readme.md

 ### Afternoon

 * I found a way to [identify all invocations of the legacy route](https://github.com/JumpstartLab/tdd-class-8-dec/blob/c7966100424bb179064ac05ab395c2f1c0d3e9f7/9-dec-manage_my_inventory_dot_com/config/routes.rb#L57-60), we can take a look at that.
+* Coverage in gitignore
+* Legacy Code thing
+* Turn our feature into a test
 * Continuing with the information from yesterday
+* Put on one of your repos so you can push back and forth
 * We're looking at:
   * How to use Capybara to traverse traverse our site for our specs
   * How the high-level test covers a wide breadth of components, but without much depth
   * How that gives us the confidence that everything still works, but is ill-suited for focused tests on individual components.
   * How we can then extract objects out of this high-level workflow as they become apparent, and then use more focused unit tests on those objects to make sure we believe they work correctly.
   * That the tests allow us to do refactorings without worrying that we broke the code.
   * That when tests become difficult, we find the problematic dependency and find a way to push it back up to the caller (which is probably the controller in this case)